michalkmet/xp-orange-minesweeper-graduation-final/NOTES.md

 - ✅ DONE UAT3.1 When player clears square [2;0] and there are 3 bombs around then I should see '+-+-+-+\n| | | |\n+-+-+-+\n| | | |\n+-+-+-+\n|3| | |\n+-+-+-+\n\n[Sandbox 3x3] 3 bombs around your square.'
 - ✅ DONE remove bugs and code smells from sonarcloud
-- ⚠ TODO Refactor createBoardBody function

 - ✅ DONE UAT3.2 When player clears square [0;0] and there is 1 bomb around then I should see '+-+-+-+\n|1| | |\n+-+-+-+\n| | | |\n+-+-+-+\n| | | |\n+-+-+-+\n\n[Sandbox 3x3] 1 bomb around your square.'

+- ⚠ TODO Refactor createBoardBody function - high complexity & duplicate code
+- ⚠ TODO Refactor createBoardMessage function - high complexity & duplicate code